Yazan-Ali-01/kyc-system-backend/README.md

 A robust and secure backend service built with Express.js and TypeScript, featuring authentication, session management, KYC functionality, and comprehensive reporting capabilities.
 The service includes rate limiting, monitoring, and comprehensive error handling.

+The application is containerized with Docker and deployed on Heroku (accessible at https://kyc-system-backend-b334d2f5784c.herokuapp.com/), utilizing Heroku Redis add-on for session management and caching, and MongoDB Atlas for the database layer.

 ## Features

 - **Authentication System**